 The philosophy major requires ten courses or a minimum of 30 hours.
 These courses include four core courses, five elective courses, and a senior research project.
 The senior research project is an independent study on a topic chosen by the student after consultation with the faculty.

-Once you have a sense of what courses you need to take, check out the online schedule (Coming Soon) or check out the history course descriptions that are available in AUD 724 and SCH 600.
+Once you have a sense of what courses you need to take, check out the online schedule.
 Look at courses in other disciplines, too – courses that fulfill your general education requirements, or your second major or minor requirements, or that simply look interesting.

 Be proactive.
 Know what courses you need and want to take before you show up at your advising appointment.
 That way, your advising session can focus on bigger-picture issues: do you want to try study abroad?
 Do you want to think about an internship?
 When do you hope to graduate?
 What do you want to do after you graduate?
 How can you prepare yourself for that now?
 These are all good topics to discuss with your advisor, but if you spend all your time together choosing courses, there just won’t be time for all of that.